vsdmars/rmqctl/README.rst

 ----

-rmqctl is a Golang version of `rabbitmqadmin`_ with simular commands like kubectl.
+rmqctl is a kubectl alike tool for rabbitmq.

 ----